java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/index.md

 The Java API supports many other tasks, which are explained in detail in the [Java I/O API tutorial](https://dev.java/learn/java-io/).

-Modern, at the time of this writing, means features that are out of preview in Java 21.
+This article focuses on API improvements since Java 8.
 In particular:

 * UTF-8 is the default for I/O since Java 18 ([JEP 400](https://openjdk.org/jeps/400))
 * The `java.nio.file.Files` class, which first appeared in Java 7, added useful methods in Java 8, 11, and 12